darinalleman/JQBXFirsts/README.md

 Control your playabck on a device with Spotify open.

 Future Features:
-change devices
+Change devices,
-continuous app resign
+, continuous app resign
-refresh token
+, and refresh token.